getify/JSON.minify/README.rst

 Testing
 -------

-Test are automatically run when build as the standard procedure for Perl package distribution
+Test are automatically run when build as the standard procedure for Perl package distribution (the make test command).

 License